teragrid/dgrid/docs/specification/validators.rst

 1. They can be pre-established in the `genesis state <./genesis.html>`__
-2. The `ABCI app responds to the EndBlock message <https://github.com/tendermint/abci>`__ with changes to the existing validator set.
+2. The `asura app responds to the EndBlock message <https://github.com/teragrid/asura>`__ with changes to the existing validator set.

 Committing a Block